LOWMELT® DESOLDER WIRELow Temp SMD & Thru-Hole Removal and BGA Pad Re-Dressing Solder

 concepts in IBM's Technical Disclosure

-patent was issued many decades ago combining both a
+patent also issued many decades ago combining both a

 low melting point solder with a soldering iron to